kyle1320/kylecutler-com-static/README.md

 }
 ```

 The included Gulp tasks set the `NODE_ENV` environment variable to `development` when running a development build, and `production` when running a production build.
-When processed with `envify`, followed by a minifier, the `if` statement will be optimized away entirely, either leaving the code within or removing it entirely.
+When processed with `envify`, followed by a minifier, the `if` statement will be optimized away, either leaving the code within or removing it entirely.

 ### `styles/`:

 All site styles, compiled using Sass.
 Any files that don't start with an underscore will be compiled and added to the output directory.

-This directory follows a similar structure to the `scripts/` directory -- the only files that will be compiled (currently) are `/main.scss` and a few standalone stylesheets within the `standalone/` directory.
+This directory follows a similar structure to the `scripts/` directory -- the only files that will be compiled (currently) are `main.scss` and a few standalone stylesheets within the `standalone/` directory.
 The reasoning behind this is the same as for having standalone bundles within the `scripts/` directory.

 ### `templates/`:

 Pug templates.
 These templates will not be compiled to the output.
 Instead, they are used for importing by the Pug templates within the `content/` directory.

+## Vendor Scripts

+The Gulp build process includes a task that allows external scripts to be included in the compiled output.
+In order to achieve this, the desired sources must be added to the project dependencies, and then added to the `vendorScripts` configuration variable within `Gulpfile.js`.
+Each element of the configuration has the following properties:

+* `devSrc`: A path to the file to include in development builds (relative to the project root).
+* `prodSrc`: A path to the file to include in production builds (most likely a minified version of `devSrc`).
+* `targetName`: The name of the output file.

+Vendored scripts will be copied to the `js/` directory within the output folder.

 ## Development vs. Production Builds